First Mexican Republic: Collapse of the First Republic

 As part of his revolution Santa Anna dissolved the national congress, state congresses, and replaced state governors and municipal governments with loyalists.
-He however also maintained that the Constitution of 1824 was still in effect and held elections for a new congress before the end of the year.
+He however, also maintained that the Constitution of 1824 was still in effect and held elections for a new congress before the end of the year.
 Santa Anna at this point retired as he had during the Gomez Farias administration and he was replaced by Miguel Barragan.

-On October 23, 1835, the bicameral congress decreed to unite and turn itself into a constituent congress tasked with drafting a new constitution.
+On 23 October 1835, the bicameral congress decreed to unite and turn itself into a constituent congress tasked with drafting a new constitution.
 The resulting centralist document came to be known as the Siete Leyes, and was formally promulgated in December, 1836.
-Now would begin a decade of conservative and centralist rule led by Santa Anna whom the congress expected to be the first president under the new constitution.
+Now would begin the Centralist Republic of Mexico, a decade of conservative and centralist rule, whose first president was expected to be Santa Anna.

-Certain regions of the nation responded to the new constitution by attempting to secede.
-In 1836, after a decade of failing to gain provincial autonomy, Texas revolted, and the Texans were joined in their struggle by the exiled champion of federalism Lorenzo de Zavala who would go on to be the first vice-president of the nascent Texas republic.
-Yucatán would follow and succeed in 1839 after which it would establish relations with Texas.
-Other uprisings were successfully crushed by the centralist government.
+Government

+The Constitution of 1824 began by declaring the absolute independence of the country, confirming the Roman Catholic religion as the only one permitted in the nation, and formally establishing the states that were to make up the republic Government was then divided into the three separate legislative, executive, and judicial branches.

+The legislative branch was to be made up of a two chambered congress: a popularly elected chamber of deputies with the seats each state had dependent on its population, and a senate elected by the state legislatures, with each state represented by two senators.
+Certain state, federal, military, and church officials were forbidden from simultaneously holding their offices and running for congress.

+The executive power was vested in a president that was to be elected by the state legislatures, which were supposed to each nominate two individuals for the presidency, one of whom must not reside in their state.

+The judicial branch was vested in a supreme court composed of eleven judges and an attorney general, elected by the state legislatures in the same fashion as they were to elect the president.

+State governments were to be modeled on the federal government, practicing the same separation of powers.

+The Constitution of 1824 showed clear influence from the Constitution of the United States and hence was subsequently criticized for being maladapted to Mexican circumstances.
+However, in contrast to the U.S. Constitution, the Constitution of 1824 did not guarantee freedom of religion nor trial by jury.